Professional Development with Lily

 Teaching Emotional Literacy: How to Help Children Positively Navigate Their Inner Lives Through Reading and Writing Instruction

 Emotional literacy—the ability to name, express, and positively manage our feelings—is a skill often neglected in the traditional teaching model, yet one that’s essential to success in the classroom and beyond.
 Emotionally literate kids can navigate their anxieties, diplomatically advocate for themselves, and tackle challenges with a growth mindset.
-This workshop outlines how teachers can weave a focus on emotional literacy into reading and writing curricula through personal narrative brainstorming strategies, book club discussion prompts, reading responses, and other immediately-implementable strategies.
-Why hone-in on literacy instruction, as opposed to other content areas?
-Emotional literacy and traditional literacy have a symbiotic relationship: analyzing characters’ emotional experiences empowers invites children to be more curious and metacognitive about their own inner lives; conversely, introspective students make stronger writers and more insightful readers, better able to dream up meaningful ideas for writing and to understand characters’ motivations.
+This workshop outlines how teachers can weave a focus on emotional literacy into reading and writing curricula through personal narrative brainstorming strategies, book club discussion prompts, and reading responses.
+Emotional literacy and traditional literacy have a symbiotic relationship: analyzing characters’ emotional experiences invites children to be more curious and metacognitive about their own inner lives; conversely, introspective students make stronger writers and more insightful readers.

 Windows & Mirrors: Fostering an Inclusive Classroom Community